Turmeric may recover on expectation of good demand: Angel Commodities

 Angel Commodities' report on Turmeric

-NCDEX Turmeric prices continue to fell on Thursday as fresh selling is observed due to steady demand despite lower arrivals in the physical market.
+NCDEX Turmeric prices continue to fell last week as fresh selling is observed due to steady demand despite lower arrivals in the physical market.
 The trend is little up on lower arrivals and steady increase in demand at lower levels.
-Turmeric arrivals in the country is declining in first 25 days in April to 83,845 tonnes compared to 1,33,823 tonnes during the same period in March, as per the Agmarknet data.

 Outlook